BlockScope/plugins-for-blobs/README.md

 Completed 15 action(s).
 ```

-To tests of uom-plugin with color.
+To see tests of uom-plugin with color but no build output to the terminal:

 ```
 > stack test uom-plugin --no-terminal --test-arguments "--color=always"